jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

 almost certainly want to modify the contents of the images for any particular project.

-There is no X11 and no desktop installed on any of these systems.
-The embedded Qt images can be used to run GUI applications using the **-qws** switch.
+There is no `X11` and no desktop installed on any of these systems.
+The `embedded Qt` images can be used to run GUI applications with the `-qws` switch.

-The Linux 3.0.35 kernel comes from the [Wandboard Github][wandboard-github] repository with some additional patches in the **meta-fsl-arm-extra** [meta-wandboard_3.0.35.bb][linux-wandboard-recipe] recipe.
+The Linux `3.0.35` kernel comes from the [Wandboard Github][wandboard-github] repository with some additional patches in the `meta-fsl-arm-extra` [meta-wandboard_3.0.35.bb][linux-wandboard-recipe] recipe.

-The Yocto version is 1.5.1 (Poky 10.0.1), the [dora] branch.
+The Yocto version is `1.5.1` the `[dora]` branch.

-**sysvinit** is used for the init system, not **systemd**.
+`sysvinit` is used for the init system, not `systemd`.

-**systemd-udev** is the udev daemon.
-I have found it more reliable then the older **udev** particularly when loading binary firmware.
+`systemd-udev` is the udev daemon.
+I have found it more reliable then the older `udev` particularly when loading binary firmware.

 ### Ubuntu Packages

-I'm using Ubuntu 13.10 64-bit workstations for the build systems.
+I'm using `Ubuntu 13.10` 64-bit workstations for the build systems.

 You'll need at least the following packages installed